boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/column-chart.md

 ![Axis Range Settings Output](/static/assets/visualizing-data/visualization-widgets/images/column-chart/datasourceaxis.png)

-3. The parameter value is reflected in the chart axis.
+3. The value of the parameter is reflected in the axis of the chart.

 ![Axis Range Settings Output](/static/assets/visualizing-data/visualization-widgets/images/column-chart/datasourcemin.png)

 #### Axis Format

-This option allows you to format the primary and secondary axis values from the formatting details provided using the `Format` button.
-For more details, refer to this [measure format](/visualizing-data/working-with-widgets/formatting-measure-type-column/).
+This option allows you to format the values for the primary and secondary axes using the formatting details provided through the Format button.
+For more information, please refer to the [measure format](/visualizing-data/working-with-widgets/formatting-measure-type-column/).

 ![Formatting Axis](/static/assets/visualizing-data/visualization-widgets/images/column-chart/axis-format.png)

 ### Gridlines

-You can toggle the visibility of the each axes gridlines visibility using the property.
+You can toggle the visibility of each axis gridlines using the property.

 ![Grid line properties](/static/assets/visualizing-data/visualization-widgets/images/column-chart/chartgridlines.png)

 #### Primary Value Axis

-This allows you to enable the `Primary Value Axis` gridlines for the column chart.
+This enables you to enable the gridlines for the `Primary Value Axis` in the column chart.

 ![Primary Value Axis](/static/assets/visualizing-data/visualization-widgets/images/column-chart/primary-gridlines.png)

 #### Secondary value Axis

-This allows you to enable the `Secondary Value Axis` gridlines for the column chart.
+This allows you to enable the gridlines for the `Secondary Value Axis` in the column chart.

 ![Secondary value Axis](/static/assets/visualizing-data/visualization-widgets/images/column-chart/secondary-gridlines.png)

 #### Category Axis

-This allows you to enable the `Category Axis` gridlines for the column chart.
+This allows you to enable the gridlines for the `category axis` in the column chart.

 ![Category Axis](/static/assets/visualizing-data/visualization-widgets/images/column-chart/category-gridlines.png)

 ### Trendline

-You can add more than one trendline to Cartesian charts except for bar type series(Line, Column, Area, Spline) and stacked type of charts.
-You can **add, edit,** and **delete** trendlines.
+You can add more than one trendline to Cartesian charts, except for bar-type series (Line, Column, Area, Spline) and stacked types of charts.
+You can **add**, **edit**, and **delete** trendlines.

 ![Trendline](/static/assets/visualizing-data/visualization-widgets/images/column-chart/trendline-settings.png)

 ### Add Trendline and Edit Trendline

-To add the trendline, click the highlighted button.
+To add the trendline, click on the highlighted button.

 ![Trendline Add](/static/assets/visualizing-data/visualization-widgets/images/column-chart/trendline-add.png)

-Now, the dialog will open as follows.
+Now, the dialogue will open as follows.

 ![Trendline Dialog](/static/assets/visualizing-data/visualization-widgets/images/column-chart/trendlinedialog.png)

-Click the `OK` button to add trendline in a column chart.
-Now, the chart renders as follows.
+Click the `OK` button to add a trendline in a column chart.
+Now, the chart is rendered as follows.

 ![Trendline chart](/static/assets/visualizing-data/visualization-widgets/images/column-chart/trendline.png)

-To edit the trendline select the one to be edited and click the highlighted button.
+To edit the trendline, select the one that needs to be edited and click the highlighted button.

 ![Trendline Edit](/static/assets/visualizing-data/visualization-widgets/images/column-chart/trendline-edit.png)

-Again, the trendline dialog window opens now.
+Once again, the trendline dialog window is now open.

 ***Legend Text***